Lanerxx/springboot-get-tutor/README.md

 * Learning how to use mysql on the command line
 * Map sets are difficult to use but powerful
 * Not sure how to divide the business and the control layer
-* Not sure how to divide the subfunctions
-* Not sure how to simplify the subfunctions
+* Not sure how to divide and simplify the subfunctions
 * Don't know how to express it accurately in English
 * Waiting for Bo to criticize and then I'll correct it,hahahaha